uxtely/ops-utils/README.md

 # Utilities for Web Infrastructure Ops

-This repository has a few scripts UI Drafter uses that you can adapt to your needs.
+This repository has a few scripts used in UI Drafter that you can adapt to your needs.
 Some of them have companion [blog posts](https://blog.uidrafter.com) &mdash; look for them in the initial comments of each script.